 Go Safe Project

-Promoted by ESSO (the European Society of Surgical Oncology) and the surgical task force of SIOG (International Society of Geriatric Oncology), GO SAFE (Geriatric Oncology Surgical Assessment and Functional rEcovery after Surgery) is a new research study that will evaluate postoperative functional outcomes and quality of life after cancer surgery in geriatric patients.
+Promoted by ESSO and the surgical task force of SIOG (International Society of Geriatric Oncology), GO SAFE (Geriatric Oncology Surgical Assessment and Functional rEcovery after Surgery) is a new research study that evaluates postoperative functional outcomes and quality of life after cancer surgery in geriatric patients.

 Progressive aging of the world population has become one of the most significant challenges for national health care systems.
 With aging, the incidence and prevalence of cancer increases: it has been estimated that in 2020 more than 60% of all malignancies will occur in patients aged 70-years and older.
 At the same time, progress in medical knowledge has had a positive impact in clinical practice.
 In particular, significant improvements in perioperative care with standardized pathways, intraoperative care with minimally invasive surgery, and postoperative care with the introduction of multimodal pain control and enhanced recovery pathways have made oncologic surgery feasible for a larger proportion of patients.
 Nevertheless, several studies have shown that senior adults affected by cancer are often sub-optimally treated, based on chronological age alone.

 The goal of the Geriatric Oncology Surgical Assessment and Functional rEcovery after Surgery (GOSAFE) study was to obtain prospective data on both quality of life (QoL) and functional recovery after surgery.

 GOSAFE prospectively collected a baseline multidimensional evaluation before major elective cancer surgery in older patients from 26 international units.